 Citizens of Japan enjoy high-quality, affordable and easily accessible health care, although there is no centralized publicly run system.
 Most clinics and hospitals are privately operated, either by corporations, individual practitioners, universities or other non-profit organizations, although there are also hospitals run by cities and even the national government.
 From the perspective of the patient, however, the experience of using one of these public hospitals does not differ from using a private medical facility.

 There are two types of local health insurance.
 Those who are employed in Japan and are on local payroll are enrolled in their company’s health insurance scheme (same as Japanese employees), while the self-employed and those who are unable to enroll in a company scheme join National Health Insurance, which is administered at the local city/ward level.
-Strictly speaking it is a requirement to be enrolled in one or the other, but those who are on expatriate assignments and remain on payroll in their home country do not usually enroll in either but use an international health insurance plan instead.
+Strictly speaking, it is a requirement to be enrolled in one or the other, but up to now those who are on expatriate assignments and remain on payroll in their home country have not usually enrolled in either but have used an international health insurance plan instead.
 Such insurance is not recognized by local clinics and hospitals, so those who are enrolled in international plans will be treated as though they do not have any cover and asked to pay 100% of the cost.
-The exception to this are the clinics found in major cities like Tokyo and Osaka that cater specifically to the expatriate community, some of which can bill directly to the insurance company.
+The exception to this is clinics that cater specifically to the expatriate community, some of which do not even accept local health insurance.
+It should be noted that the government is closing the loophole that allowed some foreign residents to avoid paying into the health and pension systems, so anyone currently in Japan who is not enrolled as well as anyone coming in future should expect to need to enroll at some point.

 Those who are enrolled in a Japanese insurance plan are generally required to pay 30% of the costs of treatment and any prescribed medicines, with the remaining 70% covered by insurance.
 Medical fees are strictly regulated by the government to keep them affordable, so the cost of treatment is relatively low by international standards, and there is a limit on the amount a person can be asked to pay for medical expenses in a given month, with the calculation for this based on the person’s income.